adobecom/graybox-io/BULK_COPY_README.md

 - `BATCH_REQUEST_BULK_COPY`: Number of files per batch (default: 200)
 - Batch size can be adjusted based on system performance requirements

-## Dependencies

-- `node-fetch`: For fetching AEM page content
-- `openwhisk`: For action invocation
-- `filesWrapper`: For file operations
-- `sharepoint`: For Excel updates and file operations
-- `validateAction`: For user permission validation